sniku/Pawel.README/README.md

 We have 2 pets, Leopard Tortoise and a Bearded Dragon.

 I do some sports:
  - I bike.
-On average I do 10.000km+ anually.
+On average I do 10.000 km+ annually.
 You will probably see me bike to/from the office.
  - I do some weightlifting, mostly to relax.
 Wanna hit the gym together?
 Ping me.
- - I watch Sumo and think this sport is way underapreciated!
+ - I watch Sumo and think this sport is way underappreciated!
 (I only watch!)
  - Occasionally I'll sign up for a challenge race.
 My recent ones were: Lidingöloppet, Vätternrundan and Tough Viking.

 I do some other things.
 Together with Natalia, I build Open Source, network routers and sell them on [TekLager.se](https://TekLager.se/en/?pk_cmp=github).

 I'm a supporter of open source/free software movement and contribute to open source when I can.

 I know quite much about mushrooms and love mushroom picking!

 ![Jurek](assets/Jurek.jpg?raw=true "Jurek")
 ![Brago](assets/brago.jpg?raw=true "Brago")
 ![Natalia](assets/nupek.jpg?raw=true "Natalia")